 A new refuge crisis is rising on the outskirts of Tripolis, wearing thousands of migrant workers from sub-Saharan Africa have been trapped with limited supply of food and water, no international assistance and little hope for escape.
 Many of the immigrants are fighting to survive, and trying to live off of what they can.
-As seen in The New York Times,
+As seen in

 "The migrants — many of them illegal immigrants from Ghana and Nigeria who have long constituted an impoverished underclass in Libya — live amid piles of garbage, sleep in makeshift tents of blankets strung from fences and trees, and breathe fumes from a trench of excrement dividing their camp from the parking lot of Tripoli’s airport".